Explicit Deligne pairing: The case of schemes over a general base

 \subsection{Axiomatic Deligne pairing}

 The Deligne pairing was introduced in \cite{Del} as a bilinear and symmetric map $\left<\,,\,\right>:\operatorname{Vec}_1(X)\times\operatorname{Vec}_1(X)\to\operatorname{Vec}_1(S)$, where $X\to S$ is an arithmetic surface.
-Such a definition is quite implicit, in fact requires the choice of rational sections of invertible sheaves and some operations in the \'etale topology on the base $S$.
-The Deligne pairing satisfies some compatibility conditions: it behaves well with respect to the base change and the pullback functor; moreover it is strictly related to the norm functor.
+Such a definition requires the choice of meromorphic sections ``behaving well" on an open set, and then clearly one has to show the independence with respect to this choice.
+The Deligne pairing satisfies some compatibility conditions with respect to the base change, the pullback functor and the norm functor.
 In \cite{Elk} Deligne's construction was extended straight away for proper flat morphisms of integral schemes of any dimension.

-Let $f:X\to S$ a proper flat morphism between Noetherian reduced schemes, the guiding idea of this paper is that the Deligne pairing relative to $f$ should be the generalisation the intersection pairing described in section \ref{int_var}.
+Let $f:X\to S$ a proper flat morphism between Noetherian integral schemes, the guiding idea of this paper is that the Deligne pairing relative to $f$ should be the generalisation the intersection pairing described in section \ref{int_var}.
 We want to work in complete analogy with the case of algebraic varieties, so in this section we give a set of ``natural axioms'' that uniquely define the Deligne pairing\footnote{We follow \cite{Xia}, but we prefer to give a self contained presentation with all details.}.
 The explicit construction of the Deligne pairing will be carried out in section \ref{det_del}.

-Let $X$ and $S$ be two Noetherian reduced schemes, with the symbol $\mathcal F^n(X,S)$ we denote the set of all proper flat morphisms $X\to S$ of pure dimension $n$.
+Let $X$ and $S$ be two Noetherian integral schemes, with the symbol $\mathcal F^n(X,S)$ we denote the set of all proper flat morphisms $X\to S$ of pure dimension $n$.

-\begin{definition} A \emph{Deligne pairing} consists of the following data for any two irreducible Noetherian schemes $X,S$, any $n\in\mathbb N$ and any $f\in\mathcal F^n(X,S)$: a functor
+\begin{definition} A \emph{Deligne pairing} consists of the following data for any $f\in\mathcal F^n(X,S)$ where $X$ and $S$ are two Noetherian integral schemes: a functor

 and a collection of natural transformations $\alpha,\beta,\gamma,\delta$ described below: \begin{enumerate} \item[(1)] For any commutative square given by a base change $g:S'\to S$ which is proper, flat and with connected fibres